phon-ca/phon/src/main/dita/chat/main_line.md

 ## Special Form Markers

 The following special form markers are available in *Phon*.
-For more information see https://talkbank.org/manuals/CHAT.html#_Toc486414397.
+For more information about special form markers see https://talkbank.org/manuals/CHAT.html#_Toc486414397.

 | Letters | Category | Example | Meaning |
 |--|--|--|--|